Soil texture: Additional methods

 There are several additional quantitative methods to determine soil texture.
 Some examples of these methods are the pipette method, the X-ray sedimentation, the particulate organic matter (POM) method, the rapid method.

 X-ray sedimentation

 The X-ray sedimentation technique is a hybrid technique which combines sedimentation and X-ray absorption.
 The particle size is calculated from the terminal settling velocities of particles by applying Stokes' law.
-The adsorption of the X-radiation is used to determine the relative mass concentration for each size class by applying the Beer-Lambert-Bouguer law.
+The absorption of the X-radiation is used to determine the relative mass concentration for each size class by applying the Beer-Lambert-Bouguer law.